Improving LLM Final Representations with Inter-Layer Geometry: Related Work

 Graph Neural Networks (GNNs) are a family of neural networks designed to learn representations over graph-structured data.
 GNNs operate by iteratively propagating information between nodes through a process called message passing neural network (MPNN) ~\citep{gilmer2017neural}.
 Each MPNN layer consists of three operations: (1) each node computes messages to send to its neighbors, (2) each node aggregates the messages it receives, and (3) each node updates its representation by combining the aggregated messages with its previous state.

-Formally, consider a graph $G = (V, E)$ with nodes $V$ and edges $E$.
-Each node $v$ is associated with an initial representation $h_v^{(0)} \in \mathbb{R}^d$, typically derived from input features.
-At layer $k$, the representation of node $v$ is updated as follows:

-where $m_v^{(k)}$ is the aggregated message received by node $v$ at layer $k$, $\mathcal{N}(v)$ denotes the set of neighbors of node $v$, $M^{(k)}$ is the message function that computes the contribution from each neighbor, and $U^{(k)}$ is the update function that combines the node's previous representation with its aggregated messages.
-Both $M^{(k)}$ and $U^{(k)}$ are learnable functions.
-After $K$ layers of message passing, the final node representations $h_v^{(K)}$ can be used directly for node-level tasks.
-To form a graph-level representations the final node representations aggregated using a permutation-invariant function, possibly followed by another learned function usually denoted as a readout.

-Many GNN variants have been proposed, differing mostly in how they aggregate information.
-For example, Graph Convolutional Networks (GCNs)~\citep{kipf2016semi} use a normalized mean aggregation, where messages are weighted by node degrees.
-Graph Isomorphism Networks (GINs) \citep{xu2018powerful} aggregate messages using summation followed by a multilayer perceptron (MLP) \citep{hinton2007learning}, and were proven to be maximally expressive within the MPNN family.

-A limitation of standard GNNs is over-squashing \citep{alon2020bottleneck}.
-As the number of layers grows, information propagating through the graph is compressed exponentially into fixed-size node representations, creating bottlenecks that reduce the expressivity of GNNs and hinder long-range communication between nodes~\citep{alon2020bottleneck, di2023over}.

-\citet{deac2022expander} introduced Expander Graph Propagation (EGP) to improve information flow in GNNs.
+Many GNN variants have been proposed, differing mostly in how they aggregate information~\citep{kipf2016semi,xu2018powerful}.
+See \citep{10670406} for a recent survey on GNNs. \citet{bechler2024graph} showed that GNNs tend to overfit the underlying graph structure when the structure does not carry information for the predictive task, and that regular graphs are more robust to this overfitting.
+Another limitation of GNNs is over-squashing \citep{alon2020bottleneck}, where information propagating through the graph is compressed into fixed-size node representations. \citet{deac2022expander} introduced Expander Graph Propagation (EGP) to improve information flow in GNNs.
 They address over-squashing by leveraging Cayley graphs.
-Cayley graphs are sparse yet highly connected graph structures with logarithmic diameter, allowing any two nodes to communicate in $O(\log |V|)$ hops.
-These properties make them effective for propagating information without bottlenecks.
-EGP constructs a Cayley graph and alternates message passing between the original input graph and the Cayley graph.
-Cayley graphs come in fixed sizes determined by the underlying group, so EGP truncates them to match the input graph size.
+Cayley graphs over $SL(2, \mathbb{Z}_n)$ with the Margulis generating set are regular and sparse yet highly connected, with logarithmic diameter, allowing any two nodes to communicate in $O(\log |V|)$ steps.
+Cayley graphs come in fixed sizes determined by the underlying group, therefore EGP truncates nodes to match the input graph size.
 However, \citet{wilson2025cayley} showed that truncation can reintroduce bottlenecks.
-They proposed Cayley Graph Propagation (CGP), which instead pads the input graph with virtual nodes to preserve the complete Cayley structure, thereby maintaining the connectivity guarantees and avoiding the bottlenecks introduced by truncation.
+They therefore proposed Cayley Graph Propagation (CGP), which instead pads the input graph with virtual nodes to preserve the complete Cayley structure.
 The virtual nodes are nodes used only to propagate information of the graph, but are not used for the final aggregation.